MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/out-of-tenant-overview.md

 ms.reviewer: krbjoran
 ---

-# Remote Assist advanced deployment scenarios
+# Dynamics 365 Remote Assist advanced deployment scenarios

 A Remote Assist call involves one party (technician) using Remote Assist and the other using Teams (expert or remote collaborator).
-In most cases, technician and remote collaborators all belong to the same tenant, and thus a standard deployment of Remote Assist (deploy-remote-assist.md) and Teams (set-up-teams.md) is all you need.
+In most cases, technician and remote collaborators all belong to the same tenant, and thus a [standard deployment of Remote Assist](deploy-remote-assist.md) and [standard deployment of Teams](set-up-teams.md) is all you need.

 However, there are certain scenarios where this may not be the case: